 Ørestad Ice Rink

-A translucent cooler
+a translucent cooler

 "It is such a modern Ice Rink with advanced technology, multible climate zones, reusable ice and a lot of club facilities.
 We are happy that Copenhagen Lions will get their own home court and that they also will be the ones to run the rink."